yoyoberenguer/pianoputer/README.md

 ## Installation

-To play you first need to install Python, and the Python libraries Numpy, Scipy, cython and Pygame (this command should install them: ``pip install scipy pygame cython ``).
+To play you first need to install Python, and the Python libraries Numpy==1.19.3, Scipy, cython and Pygame (this command should install them: ``pip install scipy pygame cython numpy==1.19.3``).

 ## Cython source file compilation
 In a command prompt